sarahrosegallagher/MechaCar_Statistical_Analysis-/README.md

 * No, the current manufacturing data does not meet this specification.
 For the total summary, we do see a variance in that falls within the acceptable range for this guideline (62 PSI).
 Lot 1 (1 PSI) and Lot 2 (8 PSI) also meet the specification.
 However, Lot 3 has a variance that does not meet the specification at 170 PSI.
 Lot 3 skewed the total summary variance so that it is not representative of the overall variance in manufacturing.

+## T-Tests on Suspension Coils

+## Study Design: MechaCar vs Competition

+* What metric or metrics are you going to test?

+* What is the null hypothesis or alternative hypothesis?

+* What statistical test would you use to test the hypothesis?
+And why?

+* What data is needed to run the statistical test?